 After ovulation you will find that your cervical mucus will revert to type 2

 The DuoFertility monitor allows you to record cervical mucus observations so that our fertility specialists can work out if this is a good fertility clue for you.
 Studies have shown that the use of this information can increase the accuracy of detecting ovulation too.

 Combining BBT and cervical mucus measurements is an extremely accurate method of detecting your fertile days, however, even if you don’t record your cervical mucus, the DuoFertility experts will still be able to accurately identify your fertile days.
-Even if you don't want to record your cervical mucus quality during the DuoFertility programme, you can still record other ovulation signs such as cervix position and libido and mood for us to review.
+If you don’t want to monitor your cervical mucus during the DuoFertility programme, you can still record other ovulation signs such as cervix position and libido or mood.